iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 The **from_bytes(bytes: &Vec)** is striking here.
 It serves as constructor and allows to build transactions from received bytes, e.g. from the network socket.
 It's one way to build transactions.
 Transactions can be built also from ground up via *build()* from **TransactionBuilder**.

-In comparison to the Transaction model, the TransactionBuilder can be manipulated as desired.
-It consists of public accessible fields.
+In comparison to Transaction, TransactionBuilder can be manipulated as desired with the help of setter methods.
-Once *build()* is called, the set fields will be validated.
-Validation happens via the *TransactionBuilderValidator*.
-It checks if fields don't contain any invalid characters.
-Besides that, if not the full size of fields (e.g. signature_or_message_fragment) is used, it will pad the empty space up.

-Once the validation of the transaction fields was successful, Proof-of-Work (PoW) will be next.
+In build() Proof-of-Work (PoW) will be called.
-**PoW will return a tuple (Transaction, TranscationMetadata).**
+**PoW will return the tuple (Transaction, TranscationMetadata).**

 ### TransactionMetadata